karios-os/docs/docs/getting-started/installation.rst

 - **Plugin Architecture**: Supports plugins for advanced authentication (LDAP, Kerberos), logging, and policy enforcement.

-**FreeBSD doas: Security-Focused Alternative**

-**doas (Dedicated OpenBSD Authentication System)** was developed by the OpenBSD project as a security-focused alternative to sudo, emphasizing simplicity and security over feature richness.

-**Design Philosophy and Architecture:**

-- **Minimalist Approach**: doas was designed with the philosophy that simpler code is more secure code.
-The entire doas codebase is significantly smaller than sudo, reducing the potential attack surface.

-- **Security-First Design**: Developed by the OpenBSD team, known for their security-focused approach to system design.
-Every feature is evaluated for security implications before implementation.

-- **Code Auditability**: The smaller codebase makes comprehensive security audits more feasible and effective, allowing security researchers to thoroughly examine the entire system.

-**Core Security Features:**

-- **Simplified Configuration**: doas uses a straightforward configuration syntax that reduces the likelihood of misconfigurations that could lead to security vulnerabilities.

-- **Native FreeBSD Integration**: doas integrates seamlessly with FreeBSD's security architecture, including proper integration with system logging, user management, and security frameworks.

-- **Memory Safety**: doas is written with memory safety as a primary concern, using secure coding practices to prevent buffer overflows and other memory-related vulnerabilities.

-- **Privilege Separation**: doas employs privilege separation techniques to isolate different components of the system, limiting the impact of potential security breaches.

 **Security Recommendations:**

 - **Use sudo for**: Complex environments requiring granular control, extensive logging, or plugin support
-- **Use doas for**: Security-focused deployments, FreeBSD environments, or systems requiring minimal attack surface
 - **Avoid direct root for**: Any multi-user environment or production system where accountability and security are required

 Bootstrap Script Download and Preparation